“Go out and walk. That is the glory of life.”Maria Kalman

 We had a long mesmerizing pause in the action when he noticed a tree covered in hard but still sticky sap, and got caught up pulling off the sap icicles.
 (It turns out hand sanitizer is great at removing tree sap and mud.)
 Showing up meant discussing and exploring the sap and trees’ natures, but when my interest inevitably ran out before his, I could take the time to consider breath, sky, and earth – more my speed.

 The eight year old on the other hand, is an analytical and social girl who likes a plan and craves order, as her hike map illustrates.
-Showing up for her meant helping follow maps and signposts, listening to a running narrative about her latest endeavors, thoughts, hopes, and watching her imaginary play as we went along (“Swallows and Amazons” is big right now).
+Showing up for her meant following maps and signposts, listening to a running narrative about her latest endeavors, thoughts, hopes, and watching her imaginary play as we went along (“Swallows and Amazons” is big right now).
 Unlike her brother, she has little interest in looking left or right, and gave a passing nod to nature’s display, perhaps to please me.
 A map of her thoughts might be more revealing than a map of her steps.

 Her eureka moment of connection to nature happened when we found a “fairy tree” full of low sturdy branches, perfect for climbing and swinging on.
-Finally, nature was showing up for her with purpose.
+Finally, nature was showing up for her with a purpose.

 When we all hiked together, their interests, ideas, and fantasies melded and changed our outings.
 The first delight at Orenco Woods Nature Park stopped us in our tracks – the magical presence of tall looming sculptures built of willow and dogwood branches (Patrick Dougherty http://www.stickwork.net/).
 Faces with large eyes and jaunty hats towered overhead, casting a spell over us.
-The stage was set, running in and through the sculptures, and then settling contentedly into the delightfully soft dirt below a stand of towering old growth Douglas Firs.
+The stage was set, running in and through the sculptures, then settling contentedly into the delightfully soft dirt below a stand of towering old growth Douglas Firs.
 She spent hours building fairy houses, making fairy dust, and he, excavating tunnels and exploring tree sap.
 Both excelled at flinging sticks of all sizes.

 It took a grandparental nudge, but finally we set off on the meandering paths of the 42 acre park, where a great blue heron showed up for us.
 Breathing in swamp scent, we found more sticks, and picnicked on the grass.